 Who Has Liability for Your Losses?

 Anyone whose careless, reckless, or intentional conduct caused your crash could owe you damages.
 One party or several can face liability for your car accident losses.
+For example:

 A driver whose inattention behind the wheel led to a collision